Bill Henry paints an unflattering image of the influential state senator he's trying to unseat.

 "I don't think Joan has been very helpful with these whole liquor board issues," Landers says.
 "She was very close to that situation and really just accepted the status quo."

 Conway brushes away such criticism, calling it "craziness" and saying she is not in fact close to the board.
-She notes her committee authorized the audit into the liquor board.

 She has many supporters.
 With $134,000 in the bank, she has raised much more money than Henry, who has $8,000.
 She's also picked up endorsements from City Council members Mary Pat Clarke and Robert W. Curran.

 "Bill is a very dear friend of mine. and we work together very well," Clarke says.
 "But Joan has been a great, great help for me and our mutual constituents — especially what she's done for children in my district."
 Clarke credits Conway with helping preserve funding for two child care centers.

 For his part, Henry points to his tenure on the City Council, where he's gained a reputation as an active and independent voice.
 He has introduced legislation aimed at weakening Baltimore's "strong mayor" system of government, called on the state to cover costs from Maryland's tax bill errors, and opposed the $107 million in public financing for the Harbor Point development, arguing for a smaller incentive package.